lloydkevin/hugo-wd/content/post/2012-06-28-getting-sassy-with-compass-and-sass.md

 <div>
   <div>
     <div>
-      Well last night I finally took the plunge and now I don&#8217;t know what it is I was waiting for all these years.
+      Well last night I finally took the plunge and now I don't know what it is I was waiting for all these years.
     </div>
   </div>
 </div>

 [Sass][1] enables you to create CSS with much less effort than before.
 It brings CSS closer to the programming language that we all wish it was.

-Let&#8217;s get down to some of the features.
+Let's get down to some of the features.

 ## Sass Features